 The 6 step workplace conflict resolution process

-Address it head-on
+Address workplace conflict head-on

 Have a conversation